mtrubs/intellibot/README.md

 IntelliJ Plugin for Robot Automation Framework

-This is a work in progress.
+This is a work in progress (the product of a 24 hour hack match).
 For Robot Framework files ending with ".robot", this currently supports:

 1. Syntax highlighting
 2. Code folding